cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 Unless you already have some solid experience with these things, and even after reading Breeding's article, these terms may still be abstract.
 So, this week, you have two major tasks:

 1. Find real, practical examples.
-Pick one or two of the above terms and see how they work in practice.
-Then come back here and tell us what you found.
+   Pick one or two of the above terms and learn how they are used by electronic resource management librarians.
+   Then tell us what you found.
    Use the articles to help you locate actual products or examples.
    See Breedings [Library Technology Guides][LT_guides] for reference.
 1. Locate how these terms appear in either the Cote and Ostergaard (2017) article or the Fu and Carmen (2015).
    Note other terms that may appear in those two articles and comment on the role they play in the ERM workflow and the migration process.

 ### Workflow